Child poverty in New Zealand: Housing

-In 2010 25,000 children, mostly from lower-income families, where admitted to hospital for preventable respiratory infections aggravated by poor houses.
+In 2010, 25,000 children, mostly from lower-income families, were admitted to hospital for preventable respiratory infections aggravated by poor houses.
 In New Zealand many of the health problems are related to the quality of New Zealand houses and housing standards in New Zealand, and overcrowding.
-Dr Michael Baker, Associate Professor of Public Health at Otago University, recognises household crowding as the main risk factors for meningocele disease, rheumatic fever, and tuberculosis.
-This is an issue that greatly affects children as 75-80% of crowded households had children living in them.
-The highest levels of crowding seen from 2013-2015 were children ages 0–17 living in social housing.
+Dr Michael Baker, Associate Professor of Public health at Otago University, recognises household crowding as the main risk factors for meningocele disease, rheumatic fever, and tuberculosis.
+This is an issue that greatly affects children as 75–80% of crowded households had children living in them.
+The highest levels of crowding seen from 2013 to 2015 were children ages 0–17 living in social housing.
 33% of children living in social housing experienced overcrowding.
-Other issues of concern include dampness, mold, and having heat during the winter.
-Approximately 63% of households with children experienced major problems with damp and mold between 2013 and 2015 and approximately 75% of had major issues keeping the home warm during the winter.
+Other issues of concern include dampness, mould, and having heat during the winter.
+Approximately 63% of households with children experienced major problems with damp and mould between 2013 and 2015 and approximately 75% of had major issues keeping the home warm during the winter.
 The greatest amount of all issues were seen in social housing.
 Housing costs influence directly the poverty experienced in low-income households with children.

-Children's Commissioner 2013 recommendations
+Efforts against child poverty

-The Office of the Children's Commissioner (OCC) laid forth 78 separate recommendations in their 2012 report Solutions to Child Poverty in New Zealand evidence for action.
+The Children's Commissioner laid forth 78 separate recommendations in their 2012 report Solutions to Child Poverty in New Zealand evidence for action.
 These recommendations are grouped into several categories:

 Strategy and accountability

 The OCC recommended to enact legislation that would help reduce child poverty in the country.
-This included legislation that would create fiver different measurements of poverty to build an accurate account of the situation, setting short and long term targets that would be reviewed at least every three years, and accelerating the rate of poverty reduction for heavily affected groups such as the Mäori and Pasifika.
+This included legislation that would create five different measurements of poverty to build an accurate account of the situation, setting short and long term targets that would be reviewed at least every three years, and accelerating the rate of poverty reduction for heavily affected groups such as the Māori and Pasifika.

 Tax credits and income support

 They recommended changing how the family-tax credit is calculated.
 They want to see a higher tax credit for those aged 0–5, because research indicates that investing in child development at this age is crucial.
 This would be done incrementally to avoid financial struggle.
 They also recommended to eliminate differential payments based on the number of child in each household, and initially provide a flat rate for all children under the age of 16.
-In order to further help reduce poverty they want experts hired that specialise in child development in relation to the labor supply, all child-related benefits be reviewed to ensure they help in reducing poverty, and in the long-term create a new income support plan that would replace many of the preexisting government subsidies.
+To further help reduce poverty they want experts hired that specialise in child development in relation to the labour supply, all child-related benefits be reviewed to ensure they help in reducing poverty, and in the long-term create a new income support plan that would replace many of the preexisting government subsidies.